 Springtime is a critical time for Walleye.
 It’s the time to reproduce.
 Walleye will travel great distances to current areas with good spawning structure.
 Now is not the time to be fishing Walleye.
 Catching and releasing fish about to spawn will cause stress increasing the mortality rate of the big females.
 Wait until the fish are done spawning then you will find them in back bays warming up and recuperating.
 They are hungry and will be feeding heavily.

 Cast and retrieve jig and minnow combos over 3-8ft of water in the back bays and along the north shorelines.
 Use a medium light action rod with 8lbs test line.
 Toss as light a jig as possible allowing you to swim it slowly back to the boat.
-Walleye are scattered at this time of year so try slowly drifting across the bays when it isn’t windy fan casting as you go.
+Walleye are scattered at this time of year.
+Try slowly drifting across the bays when it isn’t windy fan casting as you go.
 When you find a good area throw out a marker buoy or anchor.
 When it is too windy, drop anchor and lift occasionally to drift to a different spot.
-Casting suspension lures like Rapala Husky Jerks also works well too.
+Casting suspension lures like Rapala Husky Jerks also works well.
 Let the fish tell you how long to pause.
 Traditional colours are blue/silver, black/silver or clown for crankbaits and white, chartreuse, brown and black for jigs.

 Slowly troll shallow diving crankbaits well back of the boat.
 Floating Rapalas and Berkley Flickr Shad work great.
 Jointed lures work well at this time of year too.
 Remember to bend over the barbs on your treble hooks.
 All you need to do is keep the pressure on the fish.